-Once you’re showered to the point where someone could eat their dinner off your bumhole (and they’d have a handy place to keep their napkin, certainly), you pop your clothes in the locker, use your wristband to secure the door and out you go, carefully dodging all the willies flapping about as others change (though presumably, that doesn’t happen in the ladies’ changing room, not least because everything is so generously tucked away).
+Once you’re showered to the point where someone could eat their dinner off your bumhole (and they’d have a handy place to keep their napkin, certainly), you pop your clothes in the locker, use your wristband to secure the door and out you go, carefully dodging all the willies flapping about as others change.
 I pity the poor bastard who is given a locker closest to the ground because inevitably you’re going to look up from putting your shoes away and find yourself peering into someone’s arse-crack.
 Anyway.
 The lagoon is just at the bottom of some stairs and, being so early in the morning, was lit by soft blue lights under the twinkling stars.
 It was magic.
 You can wade in like you’re on a Lidl Baywatch, or, perhaps more sensibly, you can swim out into the lagoon from the building itself, getting yourself used to the water.

 A few quick observations.
 It’s hot.
 Durr, I know, but it really threw me quite how hot it was.
 You know when you’re in a bath and you’re letting more hot water in with your toe, and you’re about five seconds away from it being too hot?
 It’s like that, in places, and even hotter still if you swim near to the vents where the hot water bubbles out.
 You’re not going to burn – they’re ‘rocked’ off – but expect everything to be soft and sagging when you get out.
 It’s the first and only time in my life where I’ve been able to scratch my balls with my big toe.
 The rest of the lagoon is around the same temperature as your body, but, being Iceland, you just need to stand up to cool off, given how cold the air is.
 It’s a wonderful feeling.